JonaBenja/pitch_lstm/README.md

 # PITCH LSTM
-This repository contains code for my bachelor thesis about pitch tracking with a LSTM neural network.
+This repository contains code for my bachelor thesis about pitch tracking with an LSTM neural network.

 ## CONTENTS